The Twins Almanac for June

 Happy Birthday, Dave Goltz

-1967 Rothsay graduate Dave Goltz was born in nearby Pelican Rapids on this date in 1949.
-He was one of the greatest pitchers in Twins history.
-I’m working on a short blog post about him.
-Stay tuned.
+Happy birthday to 1967 Rothsay graduate Dave Goltz, born in nearby Pelican Rapids on this date in 1949.
+He was named one of the 50 Greatest Twins as part of the team’s 50th anniversary celebration in 2010.

 June 24, 1950

-Batting cleanup for the New York Giants, 1941 Clearbrook graduate Wes Westrum goes 4-for-4 with a walk, three home runs, a triple, four RBI, and five runs scored in a 12-2 win over the Reds at the Polo Grounds.
+Batting cleanup for the New York Giants, Clearbrook native Wes Westrum went 4-for-4 with a walk, three home runs, a triple, four RBI, and five runs scored in a 12-2 win over the Reds at the Polo Grounds on this date in 1950.

 Read the great Armand Peterson‘s SABR BioProject essay on Westrum, which also appears in the book Minnesotans in Baseball (which I highly recommend) ⇨ https://sabr.org/bioproj/person/52984936